ryan-hamblin/angulauth/README.md

 ## Requirements

--- Allow user to login with Twitter, GitHub and Facebook.
+-- Allow user to provide GitHub User Handle to see their followers!
--- Once Logged in, user will be able to interact with data that comes from one of their three social login accounts.